ogghst/grownode/docs/reference.md

 ##Leaves

 Every sensor or actuator is represented by a Leaf.
 The Leaf is the 'engine' of underlying logic, it is designed to be reusable multiple times in a Node and be configured in a consistent way.
-Due to the fact it is the bridge between the User and the hardware layer, the Leaf is handled by the Grownode engine as a separated RTOS task, and is therefore accessed in a asyncronous way from the User.
+Due to the fact it is the bridge between the User and the hardware layer, the Leaf is handled by the Grownode engine as a separated RTOS task, and is therefore accessed in a asyncronous way.

 Every leaf shall expose a `gn_leaf_config_callback` callback function that initializes its resources.